tkrasuski/KivyLtmClient/README.md

 # KivyLtmClient
-## LTM webservices for Liftingometr application
+## LTM webservices client for Liftingometr application

 The LtmClient is tool for diagnose LTM webservices and shall not be used on any production instance of LTM.